biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 understand what ESS computer and Densities are, as these terms shall be used throughout this article.

--   An ESS Computer is a model of the ESS class that contains the Expected Sufficient Statistics (ESS) for a given node.
+-   An ESS Computer is an archetype of the ESS class that contains the Expected Sufficient Statistics (ESS) for a given node.
 It implements how a sample (from the Gibbs sampler) should be added and stored, such that estimation of the distributions parameters can be done.
 An